 SEAC's role is to provide independent scientific evidence and guidance so that Unilever can identify and manage:

 SEAC have used their long-standing expertise in lifecycle assessment to help develop the environmental metrics and the approach to measuring our baseline in greenhouse gases, water and waste for the Unilever Sustainable Living Plan.
-See Our Metrics.
+For more details, see Our metrics.

 Specialist input: Sustainable Sourcing Steering Group